 Maximum Qualified Weld Thickness For Welding Operators

-Moving on, does QW 452 apply to welding operators too?
+Moving on, does the qualified weld deposition thickness indicated in QW 452.1(b) apply to welding operators too?

 There isn’t much controversy over this.
 It is quite clear in Article III of Section IX that only the essential variables specified in QW 360 are applicable to welding operators.
-QW 452 is not among one of these variables, hence it is not applicable.
+Weld thickness is not among one of these variables, hence it is not applicable.

 This means that regardless of what thickness has been deposited in the performance qualification test coupon, a welding operator is eligible to deposit ANY thickness of weld metal in production jobs.